moltenform/shinerainsevenlib/docs/source/configuration.rst

 There are a few settings in shinerainsevenlib that can be customized.

-Place a file named `shinerainsevenlib.cfg` into the `core` directory.
+Place a file named `shinerainsevenlib.cfg` into the `core` directory or a parent directory.

 Example contents,